 These FCF policies ensure the integrity of institutional fundraising efforts; protect the privacy of donors, alumni and friends; and coordinate campus-wide fundraising efforts among all of the College’s constituencies.
-For more information about establishing an endowment at Farmingdale State, please contact The Office of Development and Alumni Engagement at 934-420-2142.
+For more information about establishing an endowment at Farmingdale State, please contact The Office of Development and Communications at 934-420-2142.

 Charitable gifts to The Farmingdale College Foundation, a 501(c)(3) organization, are tax deductible and are not refundable.
 The FCF does not provide tax, financial, or legal advice to donors and strongly recommends that donors seek advice from independent professional financial advisors or attorneys when considering the tax implications and benefits of charitable giving.

 The policies are intended to be both flexible and practical to accommodate a variety of charitable giving situations and donor expectations.
 All gifts are accepted with a reasonable expectation that they will support the mission of Farmingdale State College and will not discriminate on the basis of race, religion, color, age, gender, sexual orientation or disability.
 These guidelines supersede all existing gift policies and are subject to change without prior notice.